Los Angeles History

 When the Spanish settlers first arrived in Los Angeles, they found native grapes growing in abundance.
 They already knew from their experience in northern Baja, Mexico, where the same native grape also grew, that it was not suitable for making wine.
 But they took the vigor of the vines as a promising indicator that their own winemaking grapes would thrive.
 This promise was fulfilled in spectacular fashion and soon there were vineyards growing everywhere — in the foothills, in the flatlands and along the L.A. river, all the way down to Long Beach.

-Los Angeles quickly became the epi-center of winemaking in California, a distinction it held for over a century.
+Los Angeles quickly became the epicenter of winemaking in California, a distinction it held for over a century.
 But during this period of rapid cultural and economic change, the native grape and the Spanish grape hybridized with each other.
 It is not known if this hybridization occurred naturally or was the result of human ingenuity.
 But the creation of the grape was auspicious for it provided abundant fruit and shade and became a favorite among gardeners and landscapers throughout the region.

 1769

-St. Junipero Serra
+Junipero Serra brings

 1783

-First vintage of Los Angeles
+First vintage of Los Angeles wine produced by San Gabriel Mission

 1809